 She has received several awards and honors, including the Ö1 Talentebörse-Kompositionspreis Austria, the Austria Federal Staatsstipendium, the City of Vienna Musikstipendium, the Fellowship of European Music Accelerator, the Fellowship of the Goethe Institut ‘AI to Amplify’; the Francisco Escudero International Composition Competition, the International Composer's Competition New Note, the Förderungspreis for Music from the City of Vienna, and the Theodor Körner Prize under the patronage of former Austrian President Dr. Heinz Fischer.

 Wen is particularly interested in exploring artificial intelligence and mixed realities through her projects and has been recognized for her experimental research-based practices that delve into the fields of quantum physics, neuroscience, occultism, Eastern mysticism, consciousness, artificial intelligence, and the future of humanity.

 Her work has been featured at numerous renowned international festivals, including La Biennale di Venezia, Ars Electronica Festival, Athens Digital Arts Festival, Wien Modern, Expo Shanghai, ManiFeste IRCAM, Steirische Herbst, ZeitRäume Basel:Bienalle für Musik und Architektur, Crossings for contemporary music and dance Johannesburg, Biennale Taschenopernfestival Salzburg, Festival Mixtur Barcelona, and Stockholm Fringe Fest.
-She has also been invited to be an artist-in-residence in Johannesburg, South Africa; in Singapore; and at the Festival d'Aix en Provence, and serves as a mentor for the SEWEM European Women Music program.
+She has also been invited to be an artist-in-residence in Johannesburg, South Africa; in Singapore; at the Festival d'Aix en Provence and at the La Monnaie/De Munt; and serves as a mentor for the SEWEM European Women Music program.